ApexRMS/wisdm/docs/_sections/section02.md

 The **Template Raster** datasheet contains information about the dimensions of the study area.

 ### Raster File
-The *Raster File* is a file containing the dimensions of the study area, and is commonly one of the covariate data rasters.
-This raster will be a file on the device, and there are options to add the raster file from the device, remove the raster file, and export the template raster file.
-The models will be clipped to the extent of this raster.
+The *Raster File* is a file containing the dimensions of the study area.
+There are options to add the raster file from a location on the computer, remove the raster file, and export the template raster file.
+The models will be clipped to the extent of this raster and will have the same spatial reference and resolution as this raster.

 ### Number of Multiprocessing Tiles (optional)
 This is an optional input.
 Multiprocessing tiles provide a way to divide up a model's processing so that it can run faster and more efficiently.
 For more information about multiprocessing, see [SyncroSim Reference - Multiprocessing](https://docs.syncrosim.com/how_to_guides/modelrun_multiproc.html)